mrsomia/sach-io/README.md

 # Sach.io

-A repo to house a simple webpage for my personal site
+A repo to house a simple webpage for my personal site the design for this was heavily insprired by [Steve Krouse]("https://stevekrouse.com/").

 ## Tech stack